Conformal prediction beyond exchangeability: Background and related work

-Since its publication, the ideas and techniques from~\cite{tibshirani2019conformal} have been applied and extended in several ways.
-For example,~\cite{podkopaev2021distribution} demonstrate that reweighting can also deal with \emph{label shift} (the marginal label distribution changes from training to test, but the conditional distribution of the covariates given the labels is unchanged). \cite{lei2021conformal} show how reweighting can be extended to causal inference setups for predictive inference on individual treatment effects, and~\cite{candes2021conformalized} show how to apply these ideas in the context of observing censored outcomes in survival analysis.
-A recent preprint by~\cite{fannjiang2022conformal} applies reweighting to a setup where the test covariate distribution is in the statistician's control.
-Each of these works also contribute new ideas to problem-specific challenges, but we omit the details for brevity.
+Since its publication, the ideas and methods from~\cite{tibshirani2019conformal} have been applied and extended in several ways.
+For example,~\cite{podkopaev2021distribution} demonstrate that reweighting can also deal with \emph{label shift} (the marginal distribution of $Y$ changes from training to test, but the conditional distribution of $X$ given $Y$ is assumed unchanged). \cite{lei2021conformal} show how reweighting can be extended to causal inference setups for predictive inference on individual treatment effects, and~\cite{candes2021conformalized} show how to apply these ideas in the context of censored outcomes in survival analysis. \cite{fannjiang2022conformal} use reweighting in a setup where the test covariate distribution is under the statistician's control.
+A different weighted approach is taken in \cite{guan2021localized}, called ``localized'' conformal prediction, where the weight on data point $i$ is determined as a function of the distance $\|X_i - X_{n+1}\|_2$, to enable predictive coverage that holds locally (in neighborhoods of $X$ space, i.e., an approximation of prediction that holds conditional on the value of $X_{n+1}$).
+Each of these works also contributes new ideas to problem-specific challenges (and differs substantially from the work proposed here, both in terms of methods and the nature of the resulting guarantees), but we omit the details for brevity.

-Conformal methods have also be used to design~\emph{sequential tests} for exchangeability of the underlying data~\citep{vovk2021testing}, and these sequential tests can form the basis of sequential algorithms for changepoint detection~\citep{volkhonskiy2017inductive} or outlier detection~\citep{bates2021testing}.
-This line of work is quite different from ours in that they employ conformal prediction for detecting non-exchangeability, but do not provide algorithms or guarantees for the use of conformal methods for predictive inference on non-exchangeable data.
-Several other recent works propose conformal inference type methods for time series~\citep{xu2021conformal,stankeviciute2021conformal}, but these results require either distributional assumptions or exchangeability assumptions, while in our present work we aim to avoid these conditions.
+Conformal methods have also be used for sequential tests for exchangeability of the underlying data~\citep{vovk2021testing}, and these sequential tests can form the basis of sequential algorithms for changepoint detection~\citep{volkhonskiy2017inductive} or outlier detection~\citep{bates2021testing}.
+This line of work is differs from ours in that they employ conformal prediction for detecting nonexchangeability, but do not provide algorithms or guarantees for the use of conformal methods for predictive inference on nonexchangeable data.
+Several other recent works propose conformal inference type methods for time series~\citep{chernozhukov2018exact,xu2021conformal,stankeviciute2021conformal}, but these results require exchangeability assumptions or other distributional conditions (e.g., assuming a strongly mixing time series), while in our present work we aim to avoid these conditions.